 Violation of Safety Protocol

 Employees should follow specific safety protocols depending on their roles and the type of work.
-Employees who violate such protocols can put other employees, clients, and other individuals at risk of injury.
+Employees who violate such protocols can put other employees, clients, and others at risk of injury.
 Examples include violating federal or local health and safety regulations regarding machinery, watercraft, equipment usage, etc. An employer must handle misconduct related to safety protocol violations urgently, especially at a construction site.

 Damage to Goods and Property